jlrdandrea/Training/README.md

 # Training
-Couple of trainings I did in Project Management, Information Technologie, Data Science and Business
+Couple of trainings I did in Project Management, Information Technology, Data Science and Business